khalido/deeplearning.ai/deeplearning-ai-part-3-of-5.md

 - its not easy to setup a single number - we might narrow things down to a single number, accuracy, but also want to evaluate running time
 - solve this by picking one metric to optimize, and satisfy the other metric by picking a threshold, like all running times below 1000ms are good enough.
     - for voice recognition, like on Amazon Alexa, we have metrics for how long humans are ok to wait, so we can just use that number as a threshold
-- - so, we have a make metric to optimize, and any number of other metrics which we satisfy with thresholds.
+- so, we have a make metric to optimize, and any number of other metrics which we satisfy with thresholds.

  #### Train/dev/test distributions

  - dev (cross validation set) and test (the final holdout data) sets have to come from the same distribution.
  - for example, if we have data from different regions, don't say us/uk/europe is the dev set and asia is the test set - regions will have differences.
- - an ML team wasted time optimizing loan approvals on medium income zip codes, but was testing on low income zip codes
+ - an ML team wasted time optimizing loan approvals on medium income zip codes, but was testing on low income zip codes.
- - choose a dev and test set to reflect data you expect to get in the future and consider important to do well on
+ - choose a dev and test set to reflect data you expect to get in the future and consider important to do well on.

 #### Size of the dev and test sets

-- old rule of thumb for train/dev/test: 60/20/20 - worked for smaller data
+- old rule of thumb for train/dev/test: 60/20/20 - worked for smaller data.
 - but now we have much larger data sets, so for 1M data set, 1% or 10K might be enough for a test set.
 - deep learning is data hungry so we want to feed it as much data as possible for training
 - the test set helps us evaluate the overall system, so it has to be big enough to give us high confidence.
-    - this will vary depending on the data set
+    - this will vary depending on the data set.
-    - sometimes we might not need a test set at all
+    - sometimes we might not need a test set at all.

 #### When to change dev/test sets and metrics

-- say we've built two cat classifiers, A has 3% error, B has 5% error
+- say we've built two cat classifiers, A has 3% error, B has 5% error.
 - A is better, but lets through porn images.
 B stops all the porn images, so even though it has higher error, B is better algorithm.
 - so we want to change our metrics here, say adding a weight to penalize porn images
 - think of machine learning as having two separate steps:
     - 1. figure out the metric
     - 2. worry about how to actually do well on the metric
-- other things happen, like our image classifier performs well on our data set, but users upload bad quality pictures which lower performance, so change metric and/or the dev set to better capture what we need our algorithm to actually do
+- other things happen, like our image classifier performs well on our data set, but users upload bad quality pictures which lower performance, so change metric and/or the dev set to better capture what we need our algorithm to actually do.

 ### Comparing to human-level performance

 #### Why human-level performance?

 - two main reasons we compare to human level performance:
-    - ML is getting better so its become feasible to compare to human level performance in many applications
+    - ML is getting better so its become feasible to compare to human level performance in many applications.
-    - the workflow of designing and building ML systems is much more efficient when comparing to what humans also do
+    - the workflow of designing and building ML systems is much more efficient when comparing to what humans also do.
 - for many problems, progress is rapid approaching human level performance, and slows down upon reaching it. the hope is that its reaching a theoretical limit, called the Bayes optimal error.
 - **Bayes optimal error** is the best possible error
     - for tasks humans are good at, there isn't much range b/w human error and the bayes optimal error.